ysnoGit/formula1/README.md

 This allows every Bronze, Silver, and Gold task in the same job run to process the same batch without hard-coding its identifier.

-### Batch-State Management

-Lakeflow coordinates the control notebooks around the data-processing tasks:

-1. **Identify Next Batch** compares landing folders with batches already marked `in_progress` or `completed`.
-2. **Create New Batch** appends an `in_progress` record to the Delta control table.
-3. **Processing tasks** ingest and transform the selected batch through Bronze, Silver, and Gold.
-4. **Complete Batch** changes the corresponding control record to `completed` only after the required upstream tasks succeed.

-Because the completion task depends on the successful pipeline path, a failed run does not incorrectly mark the batch as completed.
-Lakeflow task retries and reruns can be used to recover failed processing, while the job run history provides centralized monitoring of task status and duration.

-### Parallel Execution

-Independent dataset tasks can run in parallel after the batch is created.
-For example, the six Bronze ingestion notebooks do not depend on one another.
-Their corresponding Silver transformations can also run independently once each Bronze table is ready.
-Gold dimensions and the session-results fact can run according to their own Silver-layer dependencies.
-The driver and constructor dimensions also depend on the nationality-region reference table, while the analytical views run after the required Gold tables are available.

 ---

 ## Analytical Views